 If you do not hold an insurance policy, you might seriously want to consider purchasing additional liability insurance from your rental company.
 Be sure to check the terms, however.
 Some rental agencies cover liability only if the renter is not at fault; even then, the rental company's obligation varies by location.

 Breakdowns -- Be warned that emergency services, both vehicular and medical, are extremely limited in Belize, and their availability is directly related to the remoteness of your location at the time of breakdown.
 You'll find service stations spread over the entire length of the major highways, and a fair number of these of these have tow trucks and mechanics.
+As well, most of the car rental companies have an emergency service number that one can call.
 The major towns of Belize City, Belmopan, Orange Walk, Corozal, Dangriga, Punta Gorda and San Ignacio all have hospitals, and most other moderately sized cities and tourist destinations have some sort of clinic or health-services provider.

 Note: It should go without saying, but you cannot rent a car on or drive to any of the cayes or outer atolls.